shariftasrik/dev_documentation/Backend(php_Laravel)/Creating_php+Laravel+MySQL_project.md

 	            ]) : [],
 	        ],

-   	NOTE: If you find different make sure to make it like this
+   	NOTE: If you find different make sure to make it like this<br/>
    	NOTE: the *DB_COLLATION* will be *utf8mb4_unicode_ci*
 ### The database is successfully created